What’s the score?

 2. If married, split up credit card balances and other debt between spouses.

 4. Check your credit report carefully for duplicate accounts (called trade lines) that got listed when you got a new account number or the credit card or bank was sold.
-If you have a lot, dispute them as duplicates.
+If you have many, dispute them as duplicates.
 Too many trade lines can hurt you.

 5. If you have a short credit history or have a lot of debt, get added on as an authorized user on someone else’s account that has a low or no balance.
 You don’t need to have a card or use it.